Breeze/northwind-demo/STEPS.md

  - `ModelLibraryBackingStoreAdapter` stores data in entities in a way that is compatible with Angular
  - `UriBuilderJsonAdapter` encodes Breeze queries in JSON format in query URIs
  - `AjaxHttpClientAdapter` uses Angular's HttpClient for performing AJAX requests
- - `DataServiceWebApiAdapter` handles responses from WebAPI and similar backends
+ - `DataServiceWebApiAdapter` turns server responses into Breeze entities
  - `NamingConvention` sets how Breeze converts entity property names between client and server

 ## Create the environment settings